Mikeblanchard/Covid_Project/README.md

 #### Description of how data was split into training and testing sets:

-To split our data into training and testing sets, we will execute the train_test_split() function so that the data is plit into a specific proportion of the original data sets.
+To split our data into training and testing sets, we will execute the train_test_split() function so that the data is split into a specific proportion of the original data sets.
 We will use the default training and testing set proportions:

   - 75% Training
   - 25% Testing